 In a contract’s lifecycle, that means the renewal.
 Addressing the renewal opportunity means reviewing what’s occurred over the history of that contract.
 Additionally, you need to consider what the advantages and drawbacks to a renewal are.
 Here are a few guidelines to capitalize on a contract renewal opportunity.

-Communicate and Build Relationships from the Start
+1. Communicate and Build Relationships from the Start

-Renewals are typically the easiest option for both parties—one side doesn’t have to go looking for a new supplier, and the other side continues to get revenue—they aren’t worth it if the relationship is bad or the contract isn’t valuable.
+Renewals are typically the easiest option for both parties.
+First of all, one side doesn’t have to go looking for a new supplier, and the other side continues to get revenue.
+However, they aren’t worth it if the relationship is bad or the contract isn’t valuable.

-Leverage CRM and CLM Platforms
+2. Leverage CRM and CLM Platforms

-Establish Automated Alerts
+3. Establish Automated Alerts

-Smaller teams may be able to keep track of contracts with calendar reminders, but once a company grows, the number of contracts grows as well, into the thousands and even tens of thousands.
+Smaller teams may be able to keep track of contracts with calendar reminders.
+But once a company grows, the number of contracts grows as well, into the thousands and even tens of thousands.
 No calendar is able to effectively manage all these reminders in an organized manner.

-Hold Yearly Reviews
+4. Hold Yearly Reviews

-Regardless of what a contract’s renewal date is, every contract should be evaluated at least once a year (or sooner, if the contract length is shorter than a year).
-This gives perspective into how the contract is going, what the value is for a company, and if a renewal is appropriate.
+Regardless of what a contract’s renewal date is, evaluate every contract at least once a year.
+This gives perspective into how the contract is going.
+Also, it outlines what the value is for a company, and if a renewal is appropriate.

-Refine the Contract
+5. Refine the Contract